creativescala/creative-scala/src/pages/recursion/match.md

 #### No Match {-}

 What happens if no pattern matches in a `match` expression?
-Take a guess, than right a `match` expression that fails to match and see if you managed to guess correctly.
+Take a guess, then write a `match` expression that fails to match and see if you managed to guess correctly.
 (At this point we have no reason to expect any particular behavior so any reasonable guess will do.)

 <div class="solution">